OI-wiki/i18n/docs/intro/common-mistakes.md

     -   The segment tree does not declare 4 times the space.

-    -   Reading the data range wrong, miss a zero in declaration.
+    -   Miss a zero in delcaration because reading the data range wrong.

     -   Miscalculate the space complexity of the algorithm.